 I think the role has been growing in breadth and becoming more strategic.

-Historically, internal communications has been more of a tactical function: crafting announcements, pushing information out to employees through various channels, and maintaining the company intranet or internal knowledge base.
+Historically, internal communications has been more of a tactical function.
+It was crafting announcements, pushing information out to employees through various channels, maintaining the company intranet and internal knowledge base…

 While these are still important components of the role, internal communications is shifting to become a strategic function in its own right.

-We’re driving more of our own initiatives and programs to rally employees around the company’s mission and vision, increase employee engagement, and ensure that the company’s values are reflected in its internal culture.
+We’re driving more of our own initiatives and programs to rally employees around the company’s mission and vision.
+We increase employee engagement and ensure that the company’s values are reflected in its internal culture.

-Internal communications is vital to organizational trust because it’s the function that drives top-down transparency, ensures consistency and clarity of messaging, and creates opportunities for two-way dialogue between leadership and employees.
+Internal communications is vital to organizational trust.
+It’s the function that drives top-down transparency, ensures consistency and clarity of messaging, and creates opportunities for two-way dialogue between leadership and employees.

 To some extent, there is a bit of a chicken and egg issue at play.
 Transparency helps build trust, but a culture of trust is needed for leaders to be comfortable with transparency.
 So buy-in from leadership is crucial for internal communications to be effective at building trust.

 This shift underpins the way I approach internal communications at Zendesk, in terms of how I think about both content and process.

 A shared understanding of the company’s goals and progress toward those goals can help drive the meaningful organizational conversation, so I push for proactive top-down transparency as much as possible.

 But this only takes us part of the way.

 The other big part is making sure leaders are accessible and responsive to employees, in order to create the environment needed to foster organizational conversation.
 This is especially important as a company grows.

 My observation is that younger tech companies are leading the charge on making the shift to the organizational conversation more so than companies in other industries.